 4. Keep track of your followers.

 It’s important to remember social media is not a one-way conversation.
 You want followers to engage with your brand, not be the silent partner, and vice versa.
 Look for opportunities to validate your followers with likes, comments, and retweets.
 Search for posts and tweets that mention your brand and respond accordingly.
 It builds goodwill amongst your followers.

 Singer/songwriter Taylor Swift is a good example of how to respond to fans.
 When a young Swift fan posted on Instagram about unrequited love, she responded with heartfelt words of encouragement.
-This type of thing continues to happen that there is now an Instagram account dedicated to Taylor Swift’s fan interactions.
+This type of thing continues to happen and there is now an Instagram account dedicated to Taylor Swift’s fan interactions.

 The important takeaway is to look for opportunities to engage with your followers.
 Give them a reason to keep following your brand.

 5. Don’t be over-promotional.

 Social media users tire easily of brands that are over-promotional.
 Consumers want information but the hard sell is not always to their liking.
 A good rule of thumb is to post 3 non-promotional posts for every 1 self-promoting post.

 Dwayne “The Rock” Johnson understands the importance of balancing self-promotional posts vs sharing personal stories on Facebook.
 He has one of the most popular Facebook accounts with about 52 million likes.
 Daily The Rock shows up to share something about his life.
 When you’re posting that often, you’ve got to mix up the topics and types of posts.

 6. Craft a narrative.

 Beyoncé has successfully used social media to release albums and videos instead of always following traditional music-industry practices.
 She also learned the importance of using social media to directly respond to rumors or unfavorable news about her or her family.
 She is proactive in crafting her narrative and getting that message out via social media.

 Businesses can take a lesson from Beyoncé and use social media to craft their brand’s narrative and be ready to respond directly to any controversy.
 Be proactive and take the lead in disseminating accurate information about your company.